h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * This extension uses the same ports (2083/tcp and 2083/udp) which are defined for RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}}.

-A major benefit of this extension is that a home server which implements it can also be more easily verified for FIPS-140 compliance.
-That is, a home server can remove all uses of MD4 and MD5, which means that those algorithms are provably not used for security purposes.
-In that case, however, the home server will not support CHAP, MS-CHAP, or any authentication method which uses MD4 or MD5.
-The choice of which authentication method to accept is always left to the home server.
+A major benefit of this extension is that a server which implements it can also be more easily verified for FIPS-140 compliance.
+That is, a server can remove all uses of MD5, which means that those algorithms are provably not used for security purposes.
+In that case, however, the server will not support CHAP, or any authentication method which uses MD5.
+The choice of which authentication method to accept is always left to the server.
 This specification does not change any authentication method carried in RADIUS, and does not mandate (or forbid) the use of any authentication method for any system.

 As for proxies, there was never a requirement that proxies implement CHAP or MS-CHAP authentication.
 So far as a proxy is concerned, attributes relating to CHAP and MS-CHAP are simply opaque data that is transported unchanged to the next hop.
-It is therefore possible for a FIPS-140 compliant proxy to transport authentication methods which depend on MD4 or MD5, so long as that data is forwarded to a home server which supports those methods.
+It is therefore possible for a FIPS-140 compliant proxy to transport authentication methods which depend on MD5, so long as that data is forwarded to a server which supports those methods.

 We reiterate that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of this specification.
 The contents or meaning of any RADIUS attribute other than Message-Authenticator (and similar attributes) are not modified.
 The only change to the Message-Authenticator attribute is that it is no longer used in RADIUS/1.1.